 Museum of Speed

 The Sands of Speed in Pendine has an illustrious history.
 J.G.
 Parry-Thomas broke the world land speed record in 1926 driving the famous ‘Babs’.
 The car is now fully restored after 42 years buried underground!
 There are many motorbikes also on show.
 Petrol heads will love this place.

 (About 22 miles/40 minutes drive from Woodland Rise)

 The National Wool Museum

 Home of the world famous Cambrian Mills, this place sent woollen blankets, stockings, shirts and shawls all around the world.
 Learn how these items are made and follow the journey from fleece to fabric.
 Visit the restored mills and historic machinery.
 Best of all, its free all year round!

 (About 10 miles/21 minutes from Woodland Rise)

 The Botanic Garden of Wales

 Spend a day at one of Wales’ premier attractions.
-Less than 30 minutes from Woodland Rise Camping and Caravanning.
+Less than 30 minutes from Woodland Rise Camping and Caravan park.
 Within almost 600 acres of countryside sits a nature reserve, formal gardens and Lord Foster’s Great Glasshouse.

 (About 15 miles/29 minutes drive from Woodland Rise)